 Aside from these legal quagmires, the US should not adopt the EU's approach because our notions of privacy come from fundamentally different perspectives.
-America was founded on the idea that human beings are born with natural rights, such as the rights to life, liberty, and property.
-These rights are universal, inviolable, God-given, and independent on the laws and customs of any country and, thus, cannot be repealed or restrained by human laws.
+America was founded on the idea that human beings are born with natural rights, such as the rights to life and liberty.
+These rights are inviolable, Godgiven, and independent on the laws and customs of the country and, thus, cannot be repealed or restrained by human laws.
 Natural rights make no demands on others except that they respect those rights.
 This has been codified in our Constitution and confirmed with over two centuries of case law.
 Natural rights should be distinguished from human rights, which are moral principles or norms to describe standards of human behavior.

 The EU approach, which only came into being in this century, is rather a Johnny-come-lately with the concept of privacy rights bestowed by government and a legal system, and thus can be modified, repealed, and restrained by government.
-The GDPR, a legal or government-granted right, makes specific demands of others (e.g., demanding how government and business must organize around data protection).
+The GDPR, a legal or government-granted right, makes specific demands of others (e.g., demanding how data processors must govern data).

 The main authority for privacy enforcement in the US is 15 USC § 45, which charges the Federal Trade Commission (FTC) with preventing "unfair methods of competition in or affecting commerce and unfair or deceptive acts or practices in or affecting commerce."
 The FTC took up some 200 cases in 2017 alone.
 In matters of privacy, the FTC's role is to enforce privacy promises made in the marketplace.
 Whereas the GDPR assumes that any data collection is suspect, the FTC focuses its enforcement efforts on sensitive information that should be protected against unwarranted disclosure.
-This helps avoid imposing costly and draconian compliance mandates on entities that are not a priori threats to personal privacy, such as personal blog, nonprofit organization, or informational websites.
+This helps avoid imposing costly and draconian compliance mandates on entities that are not a priori threats to personal privacy, such as personal blogs, nonprofit organizations, or informational websites.
 The FTC's approach seeks to allocate scarce regulatory resources to prevent the greatest threats to online privacy.
 To be sure, if a small entity behaves in an unfair or deceptive way, it can be prosecuted, but the FTC does not assume that every entity wants to harm online users.
-Additional laws form the foundation on which the FTC carries out this charge including the Privacy Act of 1974, the Gramm-Leach-Bliley Act, the Fair Credit Reporting Act, and the Children's Online Privacy Protection Act.
+Additional laws form the foundation on which the